Narazaka/xlsx2seed.js/Readme.md

 ## License

-This is released under [MIT License](http://narazaka.net/license/MIT?2016).
+This is released under [Zlib License](http://narazaka.net/license/Zlib?2018).

 This software is using libraries that is released under [Apache 2.0 license](http://www.apache.org/licenses/LICENSE-2.0).